We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If milia on your face or your child’s face are irritating you, don’t pick at the affected area.
 Trying to remove milia can cause the bumps to bleed, scab, and scar.
-Scraping the skin can also introduce germs to the area, which can cause infection.
+Scraping the skin can also introduce germs to the area.
+This can cause infection.

 In the case of babies under 6 months old, the best thing to do for milia is to leave the bumps alone.
 If the bumps are concerning you, see your child’s pediatrician.